braedensc/ncaaprs/README.md

 TODO:

--add track events (add xc and track option for all list teams)
+-add Pentathlon, Decathlon, etc.

+-add relays

 -add mobile compatibility

--reduce load times
+-reduce load times (need to use a database to store the athlete arrays so it doesn't have to web scrape on start-up every time)

 # Getting Started with Create React App
 This is a create-react-app, but with python flask as backend also, so it's a little different.
 Read below for info on running the code and deploying it/updates to it.